 - To publish your video later: Select Schedule and pick the date when you want your video to be published.
 Your video will be private until that date.

 - To set up a Premiere, tick the box next to 'Set as Premiere'.
 Unlisted and private videos can also be converted to Premieres after upload.

 Watch how to upload videos

 Take a look at the following video from the YouTube Creators channel on how to upload videos.

 Learn more about uploading videosHow many videos you can upload per day

 There's a limit to how many videos a channel can upload each day.
 If you get an error saying 'Upload limit reached' when trying to upload a video, try again in 24 hours.

 Limits may vary by region or channel history.
-Copyright strikes do not affect how much you can upload, but Community Guidelines strikes do.
+Copyright strikes may impact channel history eligibility.
+Community Guidelines strikes will affect how much you can upload.

 Upload audio files